Cheapest audible solution:

-You can always practice in your car... but if you practice correctly you must be mindful of how you are singing.
+- You can always practice in your car... but if you practice correctly you must be mindful of how you are singing.
 SO.... don't tailgate, stay away from other cars, or better yet... park and sing!
+Oh and don't let your posture slump.

-For your home, you might consider dedicating a space for playing/listening to/practicing music.
+- For your home, you might consider dedicating a space for playing/listening to/practicing music.
 In my home, my music room is located over my garage, and there is carpet on the floor.
-It really is a great situation for me and my clients.
+It really is a great situation for me and my students.
+So is, of course, the fact that I'm mostly working online with lessons, background vocals and production right now.

 - Get some soundproofing or sound absorption materials for the room.
-While there are cheap ways to do this, don't line walls with igniteable material.
+While there are cheap ways to do this, don't line walls with flammable material.

 - Construct a vocal booth